zapier/formatic/demo/future/spec.md

   - Pretty text fields specifically have way too much complexity.
 - Not enough tests, so refactoring can be a little scary.
 (There are now at least snapshot tests for all of the fields.)
 - Some field components need to have "meta" state.
 For example, the object field component has to be able to keep the state of invalid (duplicate) keys.
 Right now, that can only exist as local state.
 But that state should be able to be bubbled up for validation.
+- Accessibility is pretty ad-hoc and not really covered by tests.

 ## Things that work pretty good in the current version